judasgutenberg/symfony_react/README.md

 React also needs some modules: cookiejar, formidable, superagent, and attr-accept

-The React frontend is hardcoded to the Symfony backend at "http://localhost:8000/api/" -- to change that, edit line 15 of /src/App.js
+In the provided source code, the React frontend is hardcoded to the Symfony backend at "http://localhost:8000/api/" -- to change that, edit line 15 of /src/App.js
 The connection info for the Symfony database is in /.env, line 27.

 To see this app working live on the web, the url is http://randomsprocket.com/sched_frontend/